bigcommerce-edu/assets-catalyst-core/README.md

-# Catalyst Essentials Code Assets
+# Catalyst Core Code Assets

-The code snippets in this package are assets for the BigCommerce Catalyst Essentials training course.
+The code snippets in this package are assets for the BigCommerce Catalyst Core training course.